luizomf/simple_typescript_only_start_project/README.md

 tsc -w
 ```

 You'll see that this command won't finish, it'll keep watching files as you're changing than.
 This is a convenient way to work faster.
-To stop this commando, press 'CTRL+C' on your terminal.
+To stop this command, press 'CTRL+C' on your terminal.